 Small Animal Veterinary Technician

-Department Required Skills: Previous experience as an assistant in a canine / feline veterinary setting.
+Department Required Skills: Previous experience as an assistant in a canine/feline veterinary setting.
 Ability to work with or around sick animals, potentially hazardous materials, cleaning chemicals, gas anesthetics, zoonotic diseases, and unpleasant odors.
 Ability to communicate professionally and effectively at all times and maintain professionalism in emotionally charged / challenging situations.
 Ability to provide high quality customer service.
 Ability to lift up to 50 pounds.
 Ability to work beyond scheduled work hours when needed.
-Ability to work effectively as a member of a team and be an active participant in problem solving and team advancement.
+Ability to work effectively as a member of a team and be an active participant in problem-solving and team advancement.
 Ability to work effectively with computers and electronics.
 Ability to work independently and practice good judgment to ensure high-quality care for all patients and request assistance when needed.
-Desire to teach 4th-year veterinary students
+A desire to teach 4th-year veterinary students.

 Preferred Experience, Skills, Training/Education: Licensed/Registered/Certified by any state Graduation from an AVMA fully accredited two- or four-year Veterinary Technician program.
 At least 2 years of experience as a veterinary technician in a clinical setting; preferably at a teaching hospital.

 AA/EOE: NC State University is an equal opportunity and affirmative action employer.
 All qualified applicants will receive consideration for employment without regard to race, color, national origin, religion, sex, gender identity, age, sexual orientation, genetic information, status as an individual with a disability, or status as a protected veteran.